umutozge/symbols-and-programming/README.md

 ### Communication

-* I'll assume you regularly check the [newsgroup](https://groups.google.com/forum/#!forum/metu-cogs-502-symbols-and-programming) of the course.
+* We'll assume you regularly check the [newsgroup](https://groups.google.com/forum/#!forum/metu-cogs-502-symbols-and-programming) of the course.

 ### Requirements